Housing and Shelter

 Are you a student with questions about housing, experiencing housing insecurity or know someone who needs housing support?
 Contact the Basic Needs Center for support at (805) 922-6966, ext 3927 and visit us in G-101 to assist you.

-A individual who is experiencing a housing insecurity as defined by the Mckinney-Vento Act is an individual who lack a fixed, regular, and adequate nighttime residence.
-This definition also includes: Children and youth who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason.
+An individual who is experiencing housing insecurity as defined by the Mckinney-Vento Act is an individual who lacks a fixed, regular, and adequate nighttime residence.
+This definition also includes, children and youth sharing the housing of other people due to loss of housing, economic hardship, or a similar reason.

-Visit the Basic Needs Office in G-101 for support in navigating community resources and access to local shelters.
+Visit the Basic Needs Office in G-101 for support in connecting to community housing

 Basic Needs Intake Form